Table of contents

 On closer inspection, it appeared that the ground had been undercut by moles.
 In the dry summer, the parched ground had remained rigid and held up the stand.
 But once saturated by winter rain, it collapsed, sucking the hive stand into the mud.

 Since the whole thing was strapped together with a tie-down, he was able to push it backward while I dug out the ground underneath and forced in some paving stones.
-Within a few minutes we had the hive level as a pool table.
+Within a few minutes, we had the hive as level as a pool table.
 I could hear the bees sigh with satisfaction, relieved of that lurching feeling in their stomachs.

 You never know what you might find.
 Trees down on top of hives, breaches by animals, snow packing all entrances, rainwater running into—instead of out of—the hive.
 Depending on your set-up, you might find insulation torn away, lids blown off, or hives hit by vandals.